 Chapter Four reveals the difficulties and possibilities that characterize the work of internalizing the gendered perspective within a conservative field.
 Those who try to assimilate the gendered lens are trapped within the ‘paradox of internal change’: On the one hand, in order to change existing teacher training, practitioners must work within existing institutions, oppose discriminatory concepts and practices, and promote alternative ones.
 On the other hand, in order to work in the training institutions, these practitioners must adapt to existing procedures and norms.
 Their work is characterized by a constant tension between compromise and struggle, as well as by negotiating with themselves, with the trainees and with the institutions' administrations about the place given to the gendered perspective on teaching.
 Their work entails a critical and creative process of trial and error and the creation of alternatives stemming from ongoing confrontation with objections.

 The study also reveals the difficulty of assimilating a gender perspective particularly in a feminine and liberal environment.
-The female majority in training institutions, the representation of women in management positions, and the marginal combination of gender content and the academic freedom of the lecturers, all produce the false image that teacher training is a female space that facilitates the promotion of gender equality.
+The female majority in training institutions, the representation of women in management positions therein, and the combination of marginal gender content and the academic freedom of the lecturers, all produce the false image that teacher training is a female space that facilitates the promotion of gender equality.
 This misrepresentation makes it difficult for change agents to garner support for deep change.
 The study shows that the initiatives that have been accepted and sustained over time are ones that integrate into existing ones and that maintain the existing priorities.
 This limitation marks the glass ceiling of internalizing the gender lens into the training institutions I examined.

 In the framework of teaching their courses, the majority of the change agents' efforts involves embedding a gender lens in the teaching content and teaching methods.
 The key challenges they face are difficulty teaching trainees in an equal manner when gendered relations shape social dynamics and the academic canon, and establishing trained teachers as agents of gender change given the circumstances of gendered teaching and the teaching crisis.
 I characterized two key strategies of dealing with these challenges: 'Persistent perseverance' in assimilating a gender lens in training and 'compromise for progress'.
 In addition to these strategies, the study shows that the change agents tend to empathize and even identify with the objections of the teachers-in-training: specifically, their objections to adopting a gender perspective and to taking responsibility for promoting gender equality through education.
 The empathy and identification demonstrate their critical class and gender awareness, deep understanding of the difficulties involved in adopting a subversive position in general and in the education system in particular, and the difficulty of being in-the-flesh change agents.